-Class 1 - 10 spellings per week taken from Spelling Shed Schemes.

-Class 2 - 10 spellings per week taken from Spelling Shed Schemes.

-Class 3 - 10 spellings per week taken from Spelling Shed Schemes.
+- Class 1 10 spellings per week taken from Spelling Shed Schemes. - Class 2 10 spellings per week taken from Spelling Shed Schemes. - Class 3 10 spellings per week taken from Spelling Shed Schemes.

-Spellings may be taken from the Letters and Sounds Document, the national curriculum or based on spelling patterns being learnt in class.
+Spellings may also be taken from the Little Wandle programme, the national curriculum or based on spelling patterns being learnt in class.
 It must be stressed that spellings should be based on prior attainment and phonological need and children's learning should be tested regularly to ensure that spellings are fit for purpose.